Content Search Flow#

 Click Search

-Image queries search the visual collection by CLIP similarity, returning visually similar images and video frames.
+The image query feature searches the visual collection by CLIP similarity, returning visually similar images and video frames:

 Each result card shows: